Why Mirror?

 Things to try

-• Preview the list_item screen
+Preview the

-• Remove the name TextView.
-Add it back in
+TextView.
+Add it back in -

 Remember to save the file after each change.
 Every time you save a file, the preview on your device will quickly and automatically update to show the modified layout.
 Creating styles and layouts that look exactly how you want is much easier when you can immediately see the effects on a real device.